Japan's nuclear regulator raps Fukushima operator over radiation readings

 "Something like this cannot happen ...
 This (data) is what becomes the basis of various decisions, so they must do their utmost to avoid mistakes in measuring radiation," Tanaka told reporters, though he added the mistake did not pose a serious safety risk at the plant.

-The legal limit for releasing strontium 90, which has a half life of around 29 years, into the sea is 30 becquerels per litre.
+The legal limit for releasing strontium 90, which has a half life of around 29 years, into the sea is 30 becquerels per liter.

 A Tepco spokesman said the utility will re-check all-beta radiation readings of groundwater in light of the record strontium levels.